dss-extensions/DSS-Python/docs/index.md

 ```

 After that, running the plot commands from the text interface or compile/redirect scripts will try to use matplotlib to
-reproduce most of the plot options from the official OpenDSS.
+reproduce most of the plot options from EPRI's OpenDSS.

 ```python
    dss.Text.Command = 'compile some_circuit/Master.dss'